Oil and Gas

 - Susman Godfrey is currently co-lead counsel representing the New Mexico Commissioner of Public Lands in royalty litigation against ConocoPhillips and other major natural gas producers operating under New Mexico statutory leases.
 In these actions, the Commissioner alleges that natural gas producers have systematically underpaid their royalty obligations for decades by taking improper deductions for "post-production costs" that are not authorized by the leases and, in any case, are not based on actual costs.
 The Commissioner also claims that the producers have failed to report and pay royalties on condensate and have improperly used gas to fuel their processing facilities without paying the required royalties.

-- In August 2006, settlement checks totaling more than $18.9 million were sent to more than 4,300 royalty and overriding royalty owners across the United States.
+- In August 2006, settlement checks were sent to more than 4,300 royalty and overriding royalty owners across the United States.
 Plaintiffs sued ConocoPhillips in 2000 for alleged underpayment of royalty due on natural gas liquids produced from the San Juan Basin of northwestern New Mexico and processed at the New Blanco Plant near Bloomfield, New Mexico.
 ConocoPhillips agreed to settle the claims for $29.5 million.
-The district court approved the settlement and awarded attorneys' fees of $7 million from the settlement fund.
+The district court approved the settlement, and the clients received a net recovery totaling more than $18.9 million.
 Susman Godfrey was co-lead counsel in the class action.

 - In November 2005, the trial court approved Oxy USA, Inc.'s settlement to pay $12 million in a class action lawsuit in which Susman Godfrey was co-lead counsel.
 The lawsuit was filed on behalf of a class of royalty owners who leased mineral rights to Oxy for the production of carbon dioxide from the Bravo Dome Carbon Dioxide Unit in northeastern New Mexico.
 The $12 million settlement, of which $3.5 million was awarded for attorneys' fees, represents approximately 90 percent of the total amount of actual damages sought by the class.
 The settlement also requires Oxy to pay litigation expenses of up to $400,000 and settlement administration expenses of up to $200,000.
 Finally, Oxy agreed to change how it calculates plaintiffs' royalty on a going-forward basis.
 This change ties the value of carbon dioxide to the price of oil and is expected to result in a near doubling of the royalty amounts Oxy was paying the class members before the filing of this lawsuit in 2004.After years of attempting to negotiate an agreement for the proper payment of royalties to it for CO2 from the Bravo Dome Unit, the New Mexico Commissioner of Public Lands retained Susman Godfrey as co-lead counsel to represent it against Conoco.
 In short order, the State and Conoco resolved all disputes, with the State's royalty pegged to the price of oil.